La Rama Mexicana

-La Rama Mexicana, later known as the Lucero Ward, was the first Spanish-language congregation of The Church of Jesus Christ of Latter-day Saints in the United States.
+La Rama Mexicana, later known as the Lucero Ward, was one of the first Spanish-language congregations of The Church of Jesus Christ of Latter-day Saints in the United States.
 The branch began meeting in 1920.
-Prior to its creation, Church congregations in languages other than English existed in small numbers but only outside of the United States.
+Prior to its creation, Church congregations in languages other than English existed in small numbers.
 La Rama Mexicana was formed after a group of Mexican members of the Church petitioned to receive church instruction in Spanish.
 The branch encountered many challenges in its early years, including lack of church materials in Spanish, White branch leadership, and cultural differences.
 Eventually, in 1960, La Rama Mexicana became the Lucero Ward.
 This change showed that the branch had experienced major growth in the forty years since its creation.
 Throughout the years, the congregation met in several different locations, including a local restaurant.
 Today, the Lucero Ward is still present in Salt Lake City, Utah.
 Many language-based/cultural congregations of The Church of Jesus Christ of Latter-day Saints now exist in the United States.